Abderrahanebamekki/Hotel-Room-Booking-System/README.md

 ### 9. Activate Account
 - **URL**: `api/activate/`
 - **Method**: `POST`
-- **Description**: Activates a user account using a code sent to their email or phone, completing the registration process.
+- **Description**: Activates a user account using a code sent to their email , completing the registration process.